earthcoin2/earthcoin/README.md

-EarthCoin 2.0
+EarthCoin 2.x
 =============

 EarthCoin was born 20 December 2013 and reborn 13 January 2017 with a new agenda focused on giving back to the Earth.

-  - EarthCoin 2.0 will begin development on multi-algorithm mining using its original Scryt and adding SHA-256 with the intention of giving those who have left the GPU mining community to take up mining with SHA-256 ASICs the ability of contirbuting a little hash to assist EarthCoin in meeting its goal of providing capital to legally registered non-profits focused on helping our ecosystem.
+  - EarthCoin will begin development on multi-algorithm mining using its original Scryt and adding SHA-256 with the intention of giving those who have left the GPU mining community to take up mining with SHA-256 ASICs the ability of contirbuting a little hash to assist EarthCoin in meeting its goal of providing capital to legally registered non-profits focused on helping our ecosystem.

-  - EarthCoin 2.0 will provide non-profits with funds to help further their cause by allocating 20% of its block rewards to a donation account kept in escrow and overseen by elected members of the community.
+  - EarthCoin will provide non-profits with funds to help further their cause by allocating 20% of its block rewards to a donation account kept in escrow and overseen by elected members of the community.
 This escrow account can only be distributed after a non-profit is selected by the community and all elected officers agree to distribution thereby giving no single individual control of funds.

-  - Having a worthy cause behind EarthCoin 2.0, I believe it will find new and long lasting support therefor increasing its value for miners, as well as, those receiving donations from our orginization.
+  - Having a worthy cause behind EarthCoin, I believe it will find new and long lasting support therefor increasing its value for miners, as well as, those receiving donations from our orginization.

   - Those interested in contributing may contact me at earthcoin2@gmail.com.
 Thank you, Aaron Pearson (aka: stonedpuppy1)

-EarthCoin 2.0 will have a new website at earthcoin.us soon!
+EarthCoin will have a new website at earthcoin.us soon!

 ----------------